 The audio files are headerless; there is no explicit information about the format, sample rate or sample size anywhere.

-The byte histogram (left) and Poincaré plot (right) suggest a 4-bit sample size; this, along with the fact that all files start with
+The byte histogram and Poincaré plot of the raw data suggest a 4-bit sample size; this, along with the fact that all files start with

 0x80, is indicative of an adaptive differential PCM encoding scheme.